johngardner87/wqpVisualizationTools/README.md

 ## What to do if you want to switch out the datasets
 how to harmonize the data and switch the column names

-## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-## Copyright and licensing information
+## What to do to add functionality

+## What to do to add water quality parameters

+## Adding plots and graphs of your own design

+---
 ## Contact information for the programmer
-## Known bugs
+## Known bugs and
 ## Credits and acknowledgments
 `cite the proposal`
 `give the names for the team`